Estate agent contract: What to look out for

 Now we’ve got you wondering what the options are allowing you to sell your property without an estate agent or estate agent contract.
 Well…

-Sell through auction - Selling a house through auction allows you to avoid signing an estate agent contract and is a way of selling your house quickly.
-At auction, as soon as a deal is reached, the buyer must put down a deposit and contracts are exchanged.
+Selling a house through an auction allows you to avoid signing an estate agent contract and is a way of selling your house quickly.
+At the auction, as soon as a deal is reached, the buyer must put down a deposit and contracts are exchanged.
 The buyer then has 28 days to complete.

-Selling a house through auction means you will have a few open days to allow potential buyers to look round, meaning there’s minimal property viewings, compared to the 'traditional' estate agent route, and you’re also less likely to get time wasters.
+Selling a house through auction means you will have a few open days to allow potential buyers to look around, meaning there are minimal property viewings, compared to the 'traditional' estate agent route, and you’re also less likely to get time wasters.

 Selling through a part exchange allows you to avoid an estate agent contract and fees and will mean you have no chain, whilst getting a new build property in exchange.